-No, in Ecuador there are no particular tax regimens for intellectual property, such as patent box.
+No, in Ecuador there are no tax regimes for intellectual property, such as the patent box.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

 In the tax field, it is not possible to apply a consolidation regime by companies belonging to a corporate group.

 Yes.
 In income tax, with few exceptions, taxable income is subject to withholding at source, in percentages that vary from 1% to 10% of the amount paid or credited.

 Regarding VAT, the retention varies between 30%, 70% and 100% of the Tax caused, determining on the invoice.

 In reference to the Foreign Currency Outflow Tax, financial institutions and natural persons who hire, promote, or manage a public show with respect to the payments they make due to contracts for public shows with the participation of non-residents are obliged to withhold 100 % of the tribute.

 Are there any recognised environmental taxes payable by businesses?

 If there is the “Redeemable Tax on Non-Returnable Plastic Bottles”, used to contain alcoholic, non-alcoholic, carbonated, non-carbonated beverages and water.
 The fee is up to 0.02 USD, which can be returned.

 There is within the Tax on Special Consumption the plastic covers that the consumer requires the business establishment to carry or load the products sold by it.
 Plastic sleeves used as primary packaging are exempt.